 Skip to main content

-Commands and Short Descriptions
+Commands and short descriptions

-LSAM CommandShort Description
+agent CommandShort Description

 lsam<SAM_Socket> command '<Event String>'Send an OpCon event back to the SAM through the sma_disp process

-lsam<SAM_Socket> configModify the LSAM configuration file
+lsam<SAM_Socket> configModify the agent configuration file

 lsam<SAM_Socket> create_cert [certificate validity date]Create a self-signed certificate for the date specified